8 Ways to Go Zero Waste on a Film Set

 I co-own Fishtown Films, an independent film company.
 Three years ago my partner, Austin Elston, and I transitioned our company to be zero waste – the first in our industry.

-This fall we are making the very first zero-waste movie, Here Comes The Blackout, a millennial love story about one wild night in Philadelphia.
+We just made the very first zero-waste movie, Citywide, a millennial love story about one wild night in Philadelphia.
 It’s now available to watch.
 Feel free to use my discount code GoingZeroWaste for a 20% discount!

 Our goal is to generate less than 16 ounces of trash through the production of the entire film.

 The film industry is notoriously wasteful.

 From disposable sets to disposable water bottles, there is no end to how quickly film sets toss away perfectly good items straight into the landfill for the sake of convenience and cost.

 But we have a climate crisis, and this sort of wasteful behavior is unacceptable, especially in an influential industry that can absolutely afford to do better.

 Over the last three years, Austin and I have learned a thing or two about how to run a zero-waste film set.